Óscar Morelli

-Death
+Personal life

+The son of Óscar Bonfiglio (military and goalkeeper of the national football team of Mexico) and Mercedes Mouet, Óscar Morelli studied in the Military School of Mexico and acting with Andrés Soler and Seki Sano.
+He married actress María Eugenia Rios on June 2, 1958, with whom he had four children: Óscar (actor), Andrés (actor, singer), Gustavo and María Eugenia.

-Oscar Morelli died on June 6, 2005, due to pulmonary problems in the Santelena Hospital in Mexico City, at the age of 69.
+Morelli died on June 6, 2005, due to pulmonary problems in the Santelena Hospital in Mexico City, at the age of 69.
 He wasn't able to complete his last role as an actor in the telenovela Contra viento y marea.
 His remains rest in the Nuevo Jardín cemetery in Mexico City.
 He will forever be remembered as one of greatest actors in Mexican Cinema.